Small Business Expensing (Section 179)

 credits for five years instead of just one.

-partnerships and non-publicly traded corporations with $50 million
+and non-publicly traded corporations with $50 million or less in

-businesses will not be subject to AMT for 2010.
-Businesses can
+will not be subject to AMT for 2010.
+Businesses can typically

-typically claim allowable general business credits for AMT purposes
+claim allowable general business credits for AMT purposes only against

-only against their regular tax liability and only to the extent that
+their regular tax liability and only to the extent that their regular

-health insurance expenses, could be used to offset AMT liability but
+insurance expenses, could be used to offset AMT liability but for tax

-for tax years beginning in 2010, eligible small businesses will be
+years beginning in 2010, eligible small businesses will be allowed to

-allowed to use all types of general business credits to offset their
+use all types of general business credits to offset their AMT.

 C Corporation to S Corporation Conversion

-have been required to hold onto any appreciated assets for 10 years
+been required to hold onto any appreciated assets for 10 years or be

-or be faced with a built-in gain tax at the highest corporate rate
+faced with a built-in gain tax at the highest corporate rate of 35%.

 Accounting For Long Term Contracts

-our construction and manufacturing clients who use the percentage of
+For our construction and manufacturing clients who use the percentage

-completion method of accounting, bonus depreciation in 2010 will not
+of completion method of accounting, bonus depreciation in 2010 will

 depreciation from having the effect of accelerating income.